Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Filtered category: Review

-If $\mathscr C$ is unital then $\mathscr C^s$ is also unital. \end{enumerate} \end{defn} \begin{rem} Note (\ref{MCeq}) does not make sense in the case of (unfiltered) $A_{\infty}$ category.
-In fact the right hand side is an infinite sum.
+\begin{rem} Note that \eqref{MCeq} does not make sense in the case of an (unfiltered) $A_{\infty}$ category.
+In fact, the left-hand side is an infinite sum.
 (This is one reason why we assume strictness for (unfiltered) $A_{\infty}$ category.)

 There are several ways to go around this point.
-We will not discuss it here. \end{rem} \begin{rem} In Definition \ref{defn2333} (4) we required strict unitality.
-In \cite[Definition 3.3.2]{fooobook} we defined the notion of homotopy unit of filtered $A_{\infty}$ {\it algebra}.
-We can define the notion of homotopy unit of filtered $A_{\infty}$ {\it category} in the same way.
-We do not discuss it in this paper, since in our geometric application we can construct strict unit by using de-Rham model. \end{rem} \begin{defn}{\rm (Bondal and Kapranov \cite{bondkap})} An $A_{\infty}$ category is said to be a {\it differential graded category} or {\it DG category} if $\frak m_k = 0$ for $k\ne 1,2$. \end{defn} \begin{rem} In the usual definition of DG-category, the space of morphisms $\mathscr C(c_1,c_2)$ is a chain complex with boundary operator $d$ and the composition map
+We will not discuss it here. \end{rem} \begin{rem} In Definition~\ref{defn2333}\,(4), we required strict unitality.
+In \cite[Definition 3.3.2]{fooobook}, we defined the notion of a homotopy unit of a filtered $A_{\infty}$ {\it algebra}.
+We can define the notion of a~homotopy unit of a filtered $A_{\infty}$ {\it category} in the same way.
+We do not discuss it in this paper, since in our geometric application we can construct a strict unit by using the de Rham model. \end{rem} \begin{defn}[Bondal and Kapranov \cite{bondkap}] An $A_{\infty}$ category is said to be a {\it differential graded category} or a {\it DG-category} if $\mathfrak m_k = 0$ for $k\ne 1,2$. \end{defn} \begin{rem} In the usual definition of a DG-category, the space of morphisms $\mathscr C(c_1,c_2)$ is a~chain complex with boundary operator $d$ and the composition map